Scheduled MonumentsEnglandStone cove at Stanton Drew 25m south west of St Mary's Church

 What is Stone cove at Stanton Drew 25m south west of St Mary's Church?

-Stone Cove at Stanton Drew is a Neolithic monument consisting of a horseshoe arrangement of standing stones located approximately 25 metres south-west of St Mary's Church.
+Stone Cove at Stanton Drew is a Neolithic chambered tomb situated approximately 25 metres south-west of St Mary's Church in Somerset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007916.

 Who is responsible for protecting Stone cove at Stanton Drew 25m south west of St Mary's Church?